unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

 * * * * *

-**CONGRATULATIONS!** At this point, the Gateway Language is officially open for translation and Church-centric checking of biblical content (Open Bible Stories) in every language on the other side of the Gateway Language.
+**STAGE 1 OPEN!** At this point, the Gateway Language is officially open for translation and Church-centric checking of biblical content (Open Bible Stories) in every language on the other side of the Gateway Language.
 We are most of the way there!